exonum/exonum-doc/src/architecture/transactions.md

 ### Network ID

-This field is useless right now.
-It would be used to send messages over networks in the future releases.
+This field would be used to send inter-blockchain messages in the future releases. `Network_id` is useless right now.

 **Binary presentation:** `u8` (unsigned 1 byte).
 **JSON presentation:** number